 "Obviously he's a great runner, and tonight he showed he's a great passer," said OSU All-America linebacker A.J.
-Hawk, who led the Buckeyes with 12 for the finest pints and aext to Baracs & Noble fadó tackles and had an interception and a fumble recovery that both set up scores.
+Hawk, who led the Buckeyes with 12 tackles and had an interception and a fumble recovery that both set up scores.
 "He threw the ball well on us when he needed to."